ori-shem-tov/vrf-oracle/README.md

-      --app-creator-mnemonic string   25-word mnemonic of the app creator (required) --approval-program string       TEAL script of the approval program (required) --clear-program string          TEAL script of the clear program (required) --starting-round uint           the round to start scanning from (optional. default: current round) --service-mnemonic string       25-word mnemonic of the service for writing the response (required) --vrf-mnemonic string           25-word mnemonic of the oracle for computing vrf (required)
+      --app-creator-mnemonic string   25-word mnemonic of the app creator (required) --approval-program string       TEAL script of the approval program (required) --clear-program string          TEAL script of the clear program (required) --dummy-app-approval            TEAL script of the dummy app approval (required) --dummy-app-clear               TEAL script of the dummy app clear (required) --starting-round uint           the round to start scanning from (optional. default: current round) --service-mnemonic string       25-word mnemonic of the service for writing the response (required) --vrf-mnemonic string           25-word mnemonic of the oracle for computing vrf (required)